 While trekking in Nepal if you are trying to remain healthy, clean drinking water is very important.
 Water is one of the most common causes for illness in Nepal, but there are a number of ways to make sure your water is clean.
-All tap or ground water in Nepal should never be consumed without being purified.
+All tap or ground water you should never be consume without being purifing in Nepal.
 Bottled water is reasonably safe to drink but discarded bottles add to the country’s growing problem with pollution.
 You can always carry a SteriPen or purification drops, like liquid iodine (Lugol’s solution) to purify your water.
 Although it is very important to drink clean water, it is equally important to make sure that you are well hydrated.

 13) Acute Mountain Sickness (AMS)

 Nepal is famous and popular for its spectacular high mountains and superb trekking routes.
+The Basic Things you must know before Trekking in Nepal.
 If you are planning to enjoy these higher parts of Nepal and travelling to high altitude, it is very important to keep oneself safe from getting Acute Mountain Sickness.
 Watch out for any symptoms of altitude sickness and act promptly if any of the symptoms appear.
 Do not rush to the higher altitude and let your body acclimatize well by letting your body adapt to the increasing altitude.
 You can use the acetazolamide tablets with some medical consultation to avoid the sickness while enjoying your hiking.
 And most important thing is consult with your trekking guide if any kind of symptoms appear because altitude sickness is very dangerous sometimes almost end your life.